 Various changes to statutes relating to alternative education.
 School district governing boards are authorized to contract with any public body or private person to provide alternative schools.
 Alternative education programs and alternative schools are allowed to deliver the annual required instructional time or instructional hours to students on any day of the week.
 Alternative education programs and alternative schools must admit students who are under 25 years of age, and those students are eligible for state funding.
-A student who is enrolled in an alternative education program or alternative school is considered a full-time student for the purposes of calculating average daily membership and must be funded at 1.0 average daily membership if the student is enrolled in at least 20 hours of instruction per week.
-If a student is enrolled in fewer than 20 hours of instruction per week, the average daily membership is reduced proportionally.
+A student who is enrolled in an alternative education program or alternative school is considered a full-time student for the purposes of calculating average daily membership and must be funded at 1.0 average daily membership if the student is enrolled in fewer than 20 hours of instruction per week, the average daily membership is reduced proportionally.
 Also, membership of the State Board for Charter Schools is modified by adding an operator of an alternative charter school whose mission is to serve at-risk students and by reducing the number of public members to five, from six.

-Status: 2/24 Transmit to Senate; 2/23 House passed 44-15; 2/22 House minority and majority caucus, do pass; 2/8 House Educ., do pass 9-1; 1/24 Referred to House Educ., appro.
+Status: 3/31 Senate third reading passed 26-0; 3/22 Senate COW approved with floor amend #4820; 3/15 from Senate Rules okay; 2/24 Transmit to Senate; 2/23 House passed 44-15; 2/22 House minority and majority caucus, do pass; 2/8 House Educ., do pass 9-1; 1/24 Referred to House Educ., appro.